convertful/wordpress-plugin/readme.txt

 * **Easy stats without Google Analytics** — We offer an easy way to view your funnel results without connecting to Google Analytics: see which form brought you subscribers, what was it conversion, how many visitors and impressions there were.
 * **All functions from the start** — We don’t limit you anywhere during the trial.
 Try the full barrage of functions that are seldom are only available for much higher prices.

-### Become a Premium user
+### Super Early Bird Plan — Until August 20, 2017

+Get Convertful Premium before August 20, 2017 for the best price of $15 per year and take your chance to extend it with the same special price for a year more!

-Convertful offers you a two-week trial to try all the capabilities of convertful lead-capture technologies.
-After the trial we offer you to either become our feedback guru to extend your trial, or a fully-fledged Premium user for $15 per month.
+Convertful offers you a 14-days trial to try all the capabilities of convertful lead-capture technologies.
 That sum really pays off when you see conversions and your email list growing.

-Our Premium version is based on the principle of giving MORE, not just giving the necessary: more templates, more flexibility, more options.

 ### Get Support and Know-How